bestia-dev/dropbox_backup_to_external_disk_1/README.md

 - dropbox_uploader

 But I wanted to write something mine for fun, learning Rust and using my own apps.
 I have a lot of files, so I wanted to list them first, then compare with the local files and finally download them.
-The delete part at the end will be "move to trash folder".
-So I can inspect what and how to delete it manually.
+The trash part at the end will be "move to trash folder".
+So I can inspect what and how to remove it manually.

 ## DropBox api2 - Stone sdk